-Good to Know: Franz Josef, in particularly, is considered to be one of the most accessible glaciers on Earth.
-Visitors can take a hike that leads right up to the foot of the massive glacier, or take a helicopter tour among the frozen rivers of ice which flow down from the dramatic mountain peaks.
+Good to Know: Franz Josef, in particular, is considered to be one of the most accessible glaciers on Earth.
+Visitors can take a hike that leads right up to the foot of the massive glacier or take a helicopter tour among the frozen rivers of ice that flow down from the dramatic mountain peaks.

-Experience the legend of a sea monster
+Experience the Legend of a Sea Monster

 Why Do It?
 The lake is home to a fascinating legend as well – some Maori believe a sea monster, or Taniwha, is lurking beneath its waters, so you may want to keep an eye out to see if you can experience it for yourself.
 You can also view evidence of the lake’s fiery birth, created some 2,000 years ago by a massive volcanic eruption, in the boiling mud pools, geysers and steaming craters.

-Take a ride on the TranzAlpine Train
+Take a Ride on the TranzAlpine Train

 Why Do It?
-One of the top train journeys in the world, it brings passengers from the fertile farmlands of the Canterbury Plains through 16 tunnels and more than five viaducts with jaw-dropping views of snow-capped peaks, icy rivers, forests, stunning gorges and river valleys on the South Island.
+One of the top train journeys in the world, it brings passengers from the fertile farmlands of the Canterbury Plains through 16 tunnels and more than five viaducts with jaw-dropping views of snow-capped peaks, icy rivers, forests, stunning gorges, and river valleys on the South Island.

 Sail the Bay of Islands